 Best practices for designing corners on your high voltage circuit board

-You want to avoid any corners and sharp edges or turns on high voltage PCBs.
+You want to avoid any corners and sharp edges or turns on high voltage Printed Circuit Bs.
 For pads, use a smooth, round curve that cuts off the corners.
-Design the curve with the largest radius you can without losing necessary surface area.
+Design the curve with the largest radius you can without losing the necessary surface area.

 When you route the traces, you also want to avoid sharp corners at turns.
 Instead, use a curved track, again with the largest radius you’ve got space for.